Sustainability Overview

 Conscious Place Initiative

-Conscious Place® is the next generation of experiential, Conscious Development® that folds together commerce, community and connection.
-We strive to create spaces that are inspirational, educational, sustainable and a place of wellness and vitality.
+Conscious Place® represents the evolution of experiential, Conscious Development®—bringing together commerce, community, and connection.
+Through this initiative, we create spaces that are inspirational, educational, sustainable, and centered on wellness and vitality.

 Sustainability Committee